What is DIEP Flap?

 The DIEP flap is favorable for women who want natural results with a shorter recovery period.
 However, women must have enough abdominal tissue to be used during the transfer.
 Women who have had a previous abdominal procedure such as a tummy tuck are not candidates for this technique.
 The DIEP flap technique can only be used once, so further reconstruction would require tissue from another area of the body.

 The DIEP flap reconstruction can be performed on the same day as a mastectomy, or at a later time.
 Anesthesia will be administered for patient comfort during the procedure.
-After an incision is made from hip to hip, the necessary tissue including skin, fat, and blood vessels will be taken from the lower abdominal.
-This is then transferred to the breast area to rebuild the breast mound and microsurgery is used to reconnect the blood vessels.
+After an incision is made from hip to hip, the necessary tissue, including skin, fat, and blood vessels, will be taken from the lower abdomen.
+The surgeon then transfers this tissue to the breast area to rebuild the breast mound and reconnects the blood vessels using microsurgery.

 Results and Recovery

 Although recovery is shorter than other techniques, patients can still expect some swelling, bruising, and soreness in the breast and abdominal areas.
 Some loss of sensation can be expected after the procedure, but feeling should return over the course of recovery.
 It is important to follow all post-op care instructions and restrictions.
 Patients will also be required to refrain from strenuous exercise for four to six weeks.